hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 ### Delivery Request

-A request from the _Recipient_ to the _Mediator_ to have waiting messages delivered.
+A request from the _Recipient_ to the _Mediator_ to have pending messages delivered.

 #### Examples: